Every year, all over the world, people choose medication abortion as a safe, private, and effective at-home method to end an early-term pregnancy.

 · Around the world, misoprostol alone has been used to induce early abortion for decades and this use has reduced the injury and death otherwise associated with self-performed abortions.
 This is because misoprostol is much safer (and more effective) than most other methods people have used when they did not have access to safe abortion services.
 Increasingly, people are able to access abortion kits that contain both mifepristone plus misoprostol, so self-performed abortions have become even more effective.
 One study from Ireland found that those who ordered pills from Women on Web and used them at home had similar safety and effectiveness outcomes as those who obtained services in a clinic.

 · As with any abortion, the earlier the process is started, the easier it is.
-As the gestational age (how far along the pregnancy is, as measured in weeks from the first day of the woman's last menstrual cycle) increases, the amount of pain and bleeding increases.
 Abortion pills work best in the first 10 weeks of pregnancy.
-Risk of a complication and need for medical attention increases as the pregnancy advances.
-SASS offers a pregnancy calculator that can be used to determine how far along they are into a pregnancy based on the first day of their last menstrual period (LMP).
+The amount of pain and bleeding as well as the risk of a complications and need for medical attention increases as the pregnancy advances.
+SASS offers a pregnancy calculator that can be used to determine how far the pregnancy has progressed based on the first day of the last menstrual period (LMP).

 + Where can I get abortion pills?

-Alternatively, those in the United States who choose to self-manage their abortions report being able to find both medications outside of the formal medical system in the following ways:
+Some people in the United States choose to self-manage their abortions.
+They report being able to find both medications outside of the formal medical system in the following ways:

 On the internet.

-o Online purchasing – A Google search for "online abortion pills" will give many options for purchasing products.
+Online pharmacies – A Google search for "buy abortion pills online" will give many options for purchasing products.
 In early 2017, we ordered from 16 different sites and received pills from 14 of them.

-CLICK HERE for a "Report Card:" A list of the websites we ordered from and information about their pricing, shipping times, and amount of active ingredients).
+CLICK HERE for a "Report Card" of the websites we ordered from, including information about their pricing, shipping times, and amount of active ingredients).
 All of the pills we received contained the labeled active ingredients.
 Some of these sites accept credit cards, others require wiring money from a bank account or Western Union.
 The cost of the pills, including shipping, averages about $200 for an abortion "kit" containing both mifepristone and misoprostol.
-Buying misoprostol (Cytotec) alone may be less expensive: there is a generic equivalent of Cytotec sold in Canada for about $0.65 per tablet.
+Buying misoprostol (Cytotec) alone may be less expensive (but is less effective than using both mifepristone and misoprostol).
 None of the websites we ordered from asked for a prescription.

-o Pet medicine sites – Veterinarians commonly prescribe misoprostol for stomach ulcers in dogs.
-(On one site, a bottle of 100 misoprostol tablets cost $1.49.)
+Pet medicine sites – Veterinarians commonly prescribe misoprostol for stomach ulcers in dogs.
+(On one site, misoprostol tablets are available for $1.49 per pill.)
 Some websites require a prescription and others do not.
-Because these online pharmacy services are unregulated, there is currently no way to assess the authenticity or quality of the products they provide.
+Because many of these online pharmacy services are unregulated, there is currently no way to assess the authenticity or quality of the products they provide.

-Some have found misoprostol available for sale in bodegas, farmacias, and other local community medicine sellers.
+Some people have found misoprostol available for sale in bodegas, farmacias, and other local community medicine sellers.